FrancoisSuzeau/Solar-System/README.md

 + Name disapear dynamiquely with view sized of the body
 + Moon have now their name displaying
 + Speed navigation : with a percent of light speed as unit
-+ No more (x, y, z) coordinates
 + Setting : add option to show planete information or not
-+ Correcting cross machine : adapte GLSL script to OpenGL version installed on the host machine (Windows)
++ Correcting cross machine errors : adapte GLSL script to OpenGL version installed on the host machine (Windows)

 ### 29/07/2021
 + Adding particule effect when moving into scene